nychealth/EH-dataportal/content/data-explorer/economic conditions.md

 * Adequate health care
 * Healthy neighborhoods and safe, strong communities

-But when people don’t have access to these, they experience worse health outcomes.
-This is **health inequity** – **avoidable and unfair health outcomes.**  Discrimination based on race (and other personal characteristics) often results in disparities in access to resources that protect and maintain health – and thus, results in unfair disparities in health outcomes.
+Access to these are shaped by local, national and global distribution of resources and power.
+When people are deprived of the resources they need to maintain health, they experience worse health outcomes.
+Discrimination based on race, or limited access to resources because of their cost, often results in **health inequity** – **avoidable and unfair health outcomes.**